carbon-language/carbon-lang/libcxx/docs/DesignDocs/FileTimeType.rst

   trivial-clock is an implementation-defined type that satisfies the Cpp17TrivialClock requirements ([time.clock.req]) and that is capable of representing and measuring file time values.
-Implementations should ensure that the resolution and range of file_­time_­type reflect the operating system dependent resolution and range of file time values.
+Implementations should ensure that the resolution and range of file_time_type reflect the operating system dependent resolution and range of file time values.